 Here Russell presides over a village of tiny homes with distinctive round doorways surrounded by small but perfectly formed gardens.
 Every day of the year it’s on show to crowds of visitors - fervent fans, passing tourists and locals who drop by to admire the amazing collective talent that has gone into creating the movie set.

 "When the tourists come here they don’t quite know what to expect," says Russell.
-"They have no idea how big it is, and the detail - I suppose for want of a better word - it actually blows them away, what’s involved making a major movie."
+"They have no idea how big it is, and the detail - I suppose for want of a better word - it actually blows them away, what’s involved in making a major movie."

 "You can’t help but be proud of this place … and maintaining it there’s obviously a huge sense of responsibility.
 But you also have to have huge passion.
 If you haven’t got passion it doesn’t work to keep this place and keep the business."